 flutter_app is the name of your existing folder.
 This command will rebuild the folder with the desktop config.

-To run the app on the desktop, we can use the run command.
+We can use the run command to run the app on the desktop.
 It should ask us for which device:

 Or we can specify the device right away: